 TABLE statements are allowed inside a transaction,

 procedure, function, or trigger when GTIDs are in use.
-However,
+The

-the statements are not written to the binary log and are
+statements are not written to the binary log and are therefore

-therefore not replicated to slaves.
-If the removal of these
+not replicated to slaves.
+The use of row-based replication means

-statements from a transaction results in an empty transaction,
+transaction results in an empty transaction, the transaction is

 Preventing execution of unsupported statements.